Stargate Project (U.S. Army unit): David Morehouse

-In his book, Psychic Warrior: Inside the CIA's Stargate Program : The True Story of a Soldier's Espionage and Awakening (2000, St. Martin's Press, ISBN 1-902636-20-1), Morehouse claims to have worked on hundreds of Remote Viewing assignments, from searching for a Soviet jet that crashed in the jungle carrying an atomic bomb, to tracking suspected double agents.
+In his book, Psychic Warrior: Inside the CIA's Stargate Program: The True Story of a Soldier's Espionage and Awakening (2000, St. Martin's Press, ISBN 1-902636-20-1), Morehouse claims to have worked on hundreds of remote viewing assignments, from searching for a Soviet jet that crashed in the jungle carrying an atomic bomb, to tracking suspected double agents.

 Joseph McMoneagle

 McMoneagle claims he had a remarkable memory of very early childhood events.
 He grew up surrounded by alcoholism, abuse and poverty.
 As a child, he had visions at night when scared, and began to hone his psychic abilities in his teens for his own protection when he hitchhiked.
 He enlisted to get away.
 McMoneagle became an experimental remote viewer while serving in U.S. Army Intelligence.

 Ed Dames

-Dames was one of the first five Army students trained by Ingo Swann through Stage 3 in coordinate remote viewing.
-Because Dames' role was intended to be as session monitor and analyst as an aid to Fred Atwater rather than a remote viewer, Dames received no further formal remote viewing training.
+Dames' role was intended to be as session monitor and analyst as an aid to Fred Atwater rather than a remote viewer, Dames received no formal remote viewing training.
 After his assignment to the remote viewing unit at the end of January 1986, he was used to "run" remote viewers (as monitor) and provide training and practice sessions to viewer personnel.
 He soon established a reputation for pushing CRV to extremes, with target sessions on Atlantis, Mars, UFOs, and aliens.
-He is a frequent guest on the Coast to Coast AM radio shows.
+He has been a frequent guest on the Coast to Coast AM radio shows.